geobarrod/KDE-Services/README.md

 - > "Show ISO-9660 Image Info"
 - > "Show Optical Drive Info"

+- Submenu "MEGA Tools" (it is shown when clicked any file/dir)
+- > "Register New Account"
+- > "Save User Login Credentials"
+- > "Show Available Cloud Space"
+- > "Create New Remote Folder"
+- > "List Files Stored in Cloud"
+- > "Remove Files Stored in Cloud"
+- > "Upload Files to Cloud"
+- > "Synchronize [from|to] Cloud"

 - Submenu "Midnight Tools" (it is shown when clicked an directory):
 - > "[Root ~]# mc" (shell file manager GNU Midnight Commander with superuser privileges)
 - > "[Root ~]# mcedit" (internal file editor of GNU Midnight Commander with superuser privileges)